This was a project I did in photography school. The assignment about character portraits was to capture personality in your pictures.

 Deborah was born 1949 in Washington D.C.
 She is a Black american, lesbian photographer who lives in Berlin since 1999 and became part of ADEFRA – formerly known as „AfroDEutsche FRAuen“ (afro-german women) also known as „Schwarze Deutsche Frauen und Schwarze Frauen in Deutschland“ (Black german women and Black Women in Germany).

-She started to document the homeless in Newark New Jersey for a project of “The Lighthouse” run by Rev. Joan Parrott which was a community center that feed and provided shelter for the homeless.
-She traveled to Washington D.C, New York City and Philadelphia.
+She started to document the homeless in Newark New Jersey for a project of “The Lighthouse” run by Rev. Joan Parrott which was a community center that feeds and provide shelter for the homeless.
+She traveled to Washington D.C, New York City, and Philadelphia.
 As a freelance photographer documented the effects of cuts in social welfare – especially on women who could not afford to pay rent anymore.

 The things she saw during that time and the knowledge she gained doing her research on the causes of this suffering she encountered, put her focus even more on the experiences of women and children in the struggle.

 Deborah’s daughter served in the military and was stationed in the UK when she had her first grandchild.
 When Deborah came to visit her and her grandchild someone told her that the military was looking for photographers in Hanau, Germany to take pictures of army equipment for marketing.
-Eventually Deborah applied for the job, went to an interview and got hired.
+Eventually, Deborah applied for the job, went to an interview and got hired.
 What a paradox!
-Since this job enabled her to finance traveling to other countries like Angola and Nicaragua.
+This job enabled her to finance traveling to other countries like Angola and Nicaragua.

 I went to Puerto Cabazas, Nicaragua around 1985/86 and stayed for 3 months with the Chow family in their home for 200 dollars a month – which was nothing considering the exchange rate at the time.
 Fanny Chow and I became good friends.
 She prepared 3 meals a day for me, we spent hours talking and going around to the market together.Deborah Moses Sanks